FaTiH3446/FaTiH3446.github.io/Review/README.md

 I did not explain multiple test cases or debugging steps.

 Written Response 2c – Data and Procedural Abstraction: 0
-I used a function, but I did not use a strong reusable data abstraction like a list or dictionary, so this category would not earn the point.
+ I did not use a strong reusable data abstraction like a list or dictionary, so this category would not earn the point.

 (No code snippet required for this project.)